Philippe Streiff: Formula One career

-Streiff organised the Masters Karting Paris Bercy.
+Other ventures

+Streiff organised the Masters of Paris-Bercy, a kart racing competition held in collaboration with the FFSA, from 1993 to 2001.

 In early 1994, Streiff made a bid to purchase Ligier in partnership with Hughes de Chaunac.
 The bid had the support of the similarly Renault-powered Williams F1 team, who intended to turn Ligier into a 'junior' team.
 The bid was unsuccessful.

+Death

+Streiff died on 23 December 2022 aged 67 in Puteaux, Hauts-de-Seine, five miles from the centre of Paris.

+Legacy

 Belgian Luc Costermans, who had broken the World blind road speed record in late 2008, dedicated his record to Streiff.

-Streiff died on 23 December 2022, at the age of 67.